xuxin0105/Sissi-Xu_CCA_Digital-Electronics_2020/README.md

 # Sissi-Xu_CCA_Digital-Electronics_2020
 Digital Electronics HW&amp;Exercise
+# Week 13 (Final Project Part 1)
+- This week, I searching online on how to use and collect basic data from IR remote and use it to control what you want to turn on and off.
+By watching the online tutorial, I learned how to read the receiver's data through the serial monitor and use the data to turn on and off of the led light from a distance.
+My next step is to learn how to use the 8*8 LED matrix with the Arduino and program the first emoji (A Happy face ˆ_ˆ).

+#### Resources:
+- IR Receiver Electronic Brick : http://arduinoinfo.mywikis.net/wiki/IR-RemoteControl
 # Week 12 (Final Project Proposal)
 ### Final Project Proposal
 #### Remote Communicator (Hello from the other side):